What Is the Upper 6GHz Band and Why Does It Matter?

 - Sub-millisecond latency for autonomous systems and robotics

 The U6GHz band addresses all three.
 Its combination of wide channels (up to 200 MHz per carrier in some configurations) and mid-band propagation makes it ideally suited for AI-native network architectures.
+Thus, UAE Becomes the World’s First to Deploy U6GHz Commercially, setting a benchmark for the rest of the world.

 What This Means for the Region — and the World